 Healthy cats “speak” through their bodies and routines: bright eyes, clean ears, glossy coats, steady energy, normal litter habits, and calm behavior.
-This guide shows you what to look for, how to run an easy at-home check, smart prevention that truly extends healthspan, and the exact red flags that mean it’s time to call your vet.
+This guide shows you what to look for, how to run an easy at-home check, prevention that truly supports healthspan, and the red flags that mean it’s time to call your vet.

 - Eyes: clear and bright with no discharge, squinting, cloudiness, or red rims.